The Client-centred Blog

 As she described her situation to me I remember thinking that she had the fullest schedule I had ever seen!

-She had 28 client meetings booked in one week.
+For instance, she had 28 client meetings booked in for the week.
 The next 6 weeks (which was how long she booked ahead) looked very much the same.

 I am certainly not discounting the value of these things but are they what make people successful?